The battle between the Xbox One and PS4 will decide the future of home gaming. But choosing which to buy is easier said than done.

 Both keep the severe, black and masculine style that’s common to games consoles, though.

-The Xbox One is 10 per cent larger than its predecessor, the current Xbox 360.
-It weighs around the same as the current console, though, at roughly 3kg.
+The Xbox One is 10 per cent larger than its predecessor, the Xbox 360.
+It weighs around the same as the last console, though, at roughly 3kg.

 The PS4 is only marginally lighter, at 2.8kg.
 This shouldn’t come as a great surprise, though, as they both have to fit in similar components.